colelawrence/decipad/apps/docs/docs/language/units/unit-quality.md

 # Unit quality

-Besides a quantity, a unit can also have a quality.
+Besides a quantity, units can also have a quality.

-For instance, `1 kilogram of flour` and `30 grams of sugar` have the same quantity fundamental unit (mass), but they have different qualities.
+For instance, `1 kilogram of flour` and `30 grams of sugar` are both represented by units of mass with different qualities `flour` and `sugar`.

-You can encode these qualities in Deci:
+You can define **Qualities** with the keyword `of`.

+An example will make things easier to grasp:

 ```deci live
 flour = 2 kg of flour